aq-amani/sound-lab/README.md

 # About
 A repo to play around with audio and DSP in general.

-Currently includes:
+## sound_visualizer.py:
-- A script to read audio in real time from the mic and plot it both in time and frequency (spectrogram) domains
+A script to plot time domain and frequency domain(spectrogram) graphs of audio signals.
+- Support input:
+  - Real time mic audio
+  - Data from a `16bit` WAV audio file

 ## :hammer_and_wrench:Setup/ Preparation
 1) Make sure you have